-In addition to registration under the Securities Act discussed in Part I of this guidebook, an issuer (whether foreign or domestic) will normally be required also to register securities under the Exchange Act.
-This obligation will arise if the securities offered in the U.S. are to be listed on a national securities exchange, such as the NYSE as well as Nasdaq.
-A foreign private issuer may list equity securities for trading on the NYSE or on Nasdaq by filing with the SEC a registration statement pursuant to Section 12(b) of the Exchange Act, as applicable, with respect to such securities and by filing a listing application with the NYSE or Nasdaq as applicable.
+In addition to registration under the Securities Act discussed in Part I of this guidebook, an issuer (whether foreign or domestic) making a public offering of securities in the U.S. and/or listing securities on a U.S. national exchange, such as the NYSE or Nasdaq, is required also to register securities under the Exchange Act.
+A foreign private issuer may list equity securities for trading on the NYSE or on Nasdaq (even without a concurrent U.S. public offering) by filing with the SEC a registration statement pursuant to Section 12(b) of the Exchange Act, as applicable, with respect to such securities and by filing a listing application with the NYSE or Nasdaq as applicable.